I Want To...

 Baltimore, MD 21287 map

 Specializing in therapeutic endoscopy, Dr. Khashab is an expert in advanced and innovative endoscopic techniques, including ERCP, balloon-assisted enteroscopy, endoscopic mucosal resections, and interventional EUS, including the use of EUS to facilitate ERCP.
-He also has clinical interests in removing large colon polyps and sphincter of Oddi dysfunction.
+He also has clinical interests in removing large colon polyps.
 Dr. Khashab’s research interests include natural orifice translumenal endoscopic surgery (NOTES).

 Dr. Khashab is an associate editor of the Fellows Corner section of Gastrointestinal Endoscopy.
 He has published more than 50 papers and book chapters, and is board certified in gastroenterology and internal medicine.